 a few minutes to relax while you tune into the atmosphere created.

-When ready to start, first ground and centre yourself then call your
+When ready to start, first ground and center yourself then call your

 guides or guardians to protect the work from unwanted or misleading influences.

 To begin, when looking at the mirror try not to just stare at

 it, but look through its surface as if gazing into a dark and endless tunnel.

 After awhile, images and colours will begin to take form, they may even